Comparison of 3 Eye-Tracking Devices | Ayumi Explains the Latest Prices, Subsidy Programs, and How to Choose in 2026

 Man working on a computer in a wheelchair

-An eye-tracking device is a tool that detects eye movements to operate computers or tablet devices.
+An eye-tracking device is a device that detects human eye movements to operate computers or tablet devices.

 Typically, operating a computer or tablet requires hand or finger movements.

-However, individuals with disabilities may be unable to operate devices due to limited hand mobility.
-Thus, eye-tracking devices were developed to allow operation through eye movements instead of hands or fingers.
+However, for individuals with disabilities who may not be able to operate devices due to limited hand mobility, eye-tracking devices were developed to allow operation through eye movements instead of hands or fingers.

-Eye-tracking devices are a type of communication aid, with "Talking Aid," released in 1985 and still ongoing, being a famous example.
+Eye-tracking devices are a type of communication aid, and the "Talking Aid," released in 1985 and still continuing its series, is a well-known example.

-Eye-tracking devices are gaining attention as more user-friendly communication aids.
+Eye-tracking devices are gaining attention as communication aids that are easier for everyone to use.

-There are various methods for detecting gaze with eye-tracking devices, with the use of infrared filters being a well-known approach.
+Regarding how eye-tracking devices detect eye movements, there are various methods, with the use of infrared filters being a well-known technique.

-This method extracts the center points of the pupil and corneal reflection from an image of the eye captured using infrared light, determining gaze from the relative position of these two points.
+This method extracts the center points of the pupil and the corneal reflection from an image of the eyeball captured using infrared light as a light source.
+The relative position of these two feature points is then used to determine the gaze.

-Other devices use blinks for operation, and the feel varies greatly depending on the type and method.
+Additionally, there are devices that use eye blinking for operation, and the user experience can vary significantly depending on the type and method.

-Eye-tracking devices can be broadly categorized into two types:
+Eye-tracking devices can be broadly categorized into the following two types:

-• Contact type worn on the body, like glasses
+• Contact type that attaches to the body, such as glasses

 • For communication